Ydessa Hendeles: Exhibitions

-Partners (The Teddy Bear Project) was first shown in the group exhibition sameDIFFERENCE at the Ydessa Hendeles Art Foundation in Toronto (2002).
-It was expanded as a two-gallery installation for Partners at Munich’s Haus der Kunst (2003), then remounted in Noah’s Ark by the National Gallery of Canada (2004) and 10,000 Lives, the 2010 Gwangju Biennale, South Korea.
-It was exhibited again in 2016 at New York's New Museum in The Keeper, a group show curated by Massimiliano Gioni.
+The Teddy Bear Project was first shown in the group exhibition sameDIFFERENCE at the Ydessa Hendeles Art Foundation in Toronto (2002).
+It was expanded as a two-gallery installation for Partners in 2003, then remounted in Noah’s Ark curated by Pierre Théberge for the National Gallery of Canada (2004) and 10,000 Lives, the 2010 Gwangju Biennale, South Korea, curated by Massimiliano Gioni.
+It was exhibited again in 2016 at New York's New Museum in The Keeper, a group show also curated by Gioni.

 Other exhibitions include Marburg!
 The Early Bird! at the Marburger Kunstverein (de), Germany (2010); The Wedding (The Walker Evans Polaroid Project) at Andrea Rosen Gallery, New York (2011); and THE BIRD THAT MADE THE BREEZE TO BLOW at Galerie Johann König, Berlin (2012).

-Her work From her wooden sleep...
+Hendeles's work From her wooden sleep...
 (2013) was shown at the Institute of Contemporary Arts (ICA), London, UK in 2015, curated by Philip Larratt-Smith (see external link below).
-In 2016, Hendeles expanded and augmented From her wooden sleep… specifically for the Helena Rubinstein Pavilion for Contemporary Art at the Tel Aviv Museum of Art, Israel, curated by Suzanne Landau.
+In 2016, Hendeles expanded and augmented From her wooden sleep… specifically for the Helena Rubinstein Pavilion for Contemporary Art (now the Eyal Ofer Pavilion for Contemporary Art) at the Tel Aviv Museum of Art, Israel, curated by Suzanne Landau.
+Hendeles reinterpreted From her wooden sleep... as an artist book published by Hatje Cantz in 2016.

-Hendeles is represented by Barbara Edwards Contemporary, Toronto.
-Her first exhibition for the gallery, Death to Pigs was presented in the fall of 2016.
-An exhibition catalogue for Death to Pigs was published in 2018.
+In 2016 Hendeles’s installation Death to Pigs was mounted at Barbara Edwards Contemporary, Toronto, her first exhibition in Toronto since closing the YHAF gallery space in 2012.
+A catalogue for Death to Pigs was published in 2018.

 In the summer of 2017, Hendeles’s exhibition The Milliner’s Daughter was shown at Toronto’s The Power Plant Contemporary Art Gallery, curated by Gaëtane Verna.
 This was the first major survey of Hendeles’s work in a public museum.

-In 2018, the Kunsthalle Wien mounted Death to Pigs, the first institutional retrospective of Hendeles’s work in Europe.
-Curated by Nicolaus Schafhausen (Director, Kunsthalle Wien), the exhibition was spread over both floors of the Kunsthalle and included work by the artist drawn from the past decade.
+In 2018, the Kunsthalle Wien mounted Death to Pigs, the first institutional retrospective of Hendeles’s work in Europe, taking as its title the name of her installation first shown in Toronto in 2016.
+Curated by Nicolaus Schafhausen (Director, Kunsthalle Wien), the exhibition was spread over both floors of the Kunsthalle and included work by the artist drawn from the previous decade.

-In 2019, Schafhausen featured Hendeles’s work, The Steeple and The People (2018), a site-specific installation at Munich’s Abtei St. Bonifaz (St. Boniface's Abbey) as part of the group exhibition Tell me about yesterday tomorrow he curated for NS-Dokumentationszentrum München (Munich Documentation Centre for the History of National Socialism).
+In 2019, Schafhausen featured Hendeles’s work, The Steeple and The People (2018), a site-specific installation at Munich’s Abtei St. Bonifaz (St. Boniface's Abbey) as part of the group exhibition Tell me about yesterday tomorrow he curated with Mirjam Zadoff (de) and Juliane Bischoff for NS-Dokumentationszentrum München (Munich Documentation Centre for the History of National Socialism).

+In 2024, the Art Museum at the University of Toronto presented Hendeles's exhibition Grand Hotel as an official Collateral Event of the 60th Venice Biennale.
+Curated by Wayne Baerwaldt in collaboration with Project Producer Barbara Edwards, Grand Hotel was mounted at Spazio Berlendis on the Rio dei Mendicanti in the Cannaregio district of Venice.